This post is also available in: Deutsch (German)

 In summer 2019 Klara Naynar from Hiasnfarm in Lungau, host to our annual OFEP candidates from Bhutan, spent one month in the small kingdom.
 Klara deeply immersed in local village life and practices with her colleagues in Zhemgang and Bumthang.
 She was particularly impressed with Bhutanese social life and hospitality.
 Read about Klara’s adventure in her interesting report below.

-OFEP in Bhutan: From subtropical Zhemgang to the Alpine valley of Bumthang.
+From subtropical Zhemgang to the Alpine valleys of Bumthang.